lorf/CA3162E-emulator/README.md

    pins).
  * Accepts only positive voltages, i.e. works only in configurations where CA3162E pin 10 is connected to ground.
- * Zero/gain ajust done in software (can be done in hardware using additional ADC inputs).
+ * Zero/gain ajust done in software.
  * No hold mode, no fast mode (can be easily done in software).

 Should work on ATmega8 and ATmega328, may be easily ported to other ATmegas.
 It uses Timer2 for BCD output.

-Circuit requires minimum external components:
+Emulator requires minimum external components:
 * Decoupling ATmega VCC and AREF pins to GND via 0.1uF ceramic caps is required.
-* Interfacing with transistor based digit drivers needs 470 Ohm resistors in transistor base lines.
+* Interfacing with transistor based digit drivers needs ~ 1K resistors in transistor base lines.
 * It's recommended to connect RESET pin to VCC via 10K resistor.

 ## Calibration

-To calibrate this emulator
 * Connect Arduino pin 9 (PB1 of ATmega, pin 15 on DIP28) to ground.
 This will
   force uncalibrated value to be output on the display;
 * Connect your voltmeter to Arduino A0 pin (PC0 pin of ATmega, pin 23 on